nuts-foundation/nuts-documentation/pages/getting_started/local_network.rst

 This project is mainly a ``docker-compose.yml`` file, a cordapp and node configuration files.

-The first node is called bundy, the second dahmer (Any resemblance to serial killers is purely coincidental).
+The first node is called bundy, the second dahmer (any resemblance to serial killers is purely coincidental).

 When you inspect the `docker-compose.yml <https://github.com/nuts-foundation/nuts-network-local/blob/master/docker-compose.yml>`_ you will see two nodes with its 3 applications and a notary.